 In international markets, China has issued crude oil import quotas totalling 121.32 million tonnes for 44 companies in its first batch of allowances for 2018.

-China's imports at around 8.5 million bpd, already the world's biggest, are expected to hit another record in 2018 as new refining capacity is brought online and Beijing allows more independent refiners to import crude.
+Based on total expected quotas, China's imports - which at around 8.5 million bpd are already the world's biggest - are expected to hit another record in 2018 as new refining capacity is brought online and Beijing allows more independent refiners to import crude.

-Pipeline outages in Libya and the North Sea have supported oil prices, although both disruptions are expected to be resolved by early January.
+Pipeline outages in Libya and the North Sea have also been supporting oil prices, although both these disruptions are expected to be resolved by early January.

 Consultancy JBC Energy said the Libyan pipeline outages had "no major impact on exports".

 (Reporting by Henning Gloystein; Editing by Kenneth Maxwell and Richard Pullin)